gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-01-What-Is-a-Tensor-A-Practical-Guide-for-AI-Engineers.md

 if torch.cuda.is_available():
     tensor = tensor.to('cuda')
 ```

-**Important**: Copying large tensors across devices is expensive in time and memory!
+> Copying large tensors across devices is expensive in terms of time and memory!
+{: .prompt-warning }

 ### Essential Tensor Operations